Dive All Raja Ampat With a Small Group of Reef-Friendly Divers!

 Tanks, weights, and weight belts

 Transfers from/to Sorong airport on arrival and departure days

 Raja Ampat national park/port fees: $250 (about ...
 EUR)

 Any flight or any hotel before/after the liveaboard

-- At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystem of our planet!
+At the heart of the Coral Triangle, Raja Ampat is one of the most biodiverse underwater ecosystems on our planet!

-- Abundant pelagic life: many species of reef sharks, white and black tips, wobbegong sharks, bamboo sharks, reef mantas at nearby cleaning stations, and majestic oceanic mantas in open water.
+Abundant pelagic life: many species of reef sharks, white and black tip, wobbegong sharks, bamboo sharks, reef mantas at nearby cleaning stations, and majestic oceanic mantas in open water.

-- Large schools of tuna, trevally, mackerel.
-Batfish, surgeonfish, angel and butterflyfish, napoleon wrasse, bumpheads, giant sweetlips, damsels, fusiliers, anthias etc. and also magnificent macro with the rare pygmee seahorses.
+Large schools of tuna, trevally, mackerel, batfish, surgeonfish, angel and butterflyfish, napoleon wrasse, bumpheads, giant sweetlips, damsels, fusiliers, anthias, etc., and also magnificent macro with the rare pygmy seahorses.

 On the night dive we'll be doing in Misool, we'll search for the Epaulette, or Walking shark

 Finally, in between dives, we'll have time to explore some stunning landscapes, with short hikes leading to breathtaking views of Love Lagoon and Penemu